 Keith R. Huff and performed at Manhattanville Coffee in Harlem, NYC.

-Joe writes plays to answer questions he has about the world.
+Joe creates original work to answer questions he has about the world.
 It’s his way of researching and presenting findings about the human condition.
-Critics and audiences alike have called his plays “engrossing and illuminating,” “courageous,” and “an incredible bit of truth.”
+Critics and audiences alike have called his work “engrossing and illuminating,” “courageous,” and “an incredible bit of truth.”